Ferry from Mykonos to Athens (all ports)

 - The port of Piraeus is the closest to the city center of Athens.
 The distance between Piraeus Port and downtown Athens is 10km.
 Rafina is located 33km west of Athens.

 - On Ferryhopper, you can discover island-hopping options from Mykonos to many Greek islands.
-Check our Map of ferries and travel from Mykonos to Tinos, Andros, Syros or Santorini.
+Take a trip from Mykonos to Tinos, Andros, Syros or Santorini.

 Where to take the ferry from Mykonos to Athens

-Mykonos has 2 ports: the new one in Tourlos and the old one.
-The new port is the one that serves the ferry connection between Mykonos and other Greek destinations.
-The port (Troulos) is located only 2.5km from Chora, 4km from Mykonos airport and is easily accessible by local buses or taxis.
+Mykonos has 2 ports: the new port in Tourlos and the old one.
+The new port serves the ferry connection between Mykonos and other Greek destinations.
+The port of Tourlos is located only 2.5km from Chora, 4km from Mykonos airport and is easily accessible by local buses or taxis.
 You can find more information on the ports of Mykonos on our relevant blog post.

 Ferry companies are usually quite flexible when it comes to luggage size and weight.
 You can keep your luggage next to you or store your bags and suitcases in the designated luggage area on the ferry from Mykonos to Athens.